Hack-Rx/Paramedic-Kernel/README.md

-# bajarx
+# bajajrx

-A new Flutter project.For Baja Health RX hackathon
+A new Flutter project.For Bajaj Health RX hackathon

 ## Getting Started